Full Barbarian Class Guide for 5e

 You have advantage on initiative rolls.
 Additionally, if you’re surprised at the beginning of combat, you can still act normally on your first turn as long as you start your turn with a bonus action to enter your rage.

-This is huge, giving you a potential “bonus round” of attacking your foes and dishing out damage.
 If you have taken proficiency in the perception skill (and your wisdom isn’t dismal), you shouldn’t be surprised too often, but it’s when you are surprised that things often tend to go very badly.

 Brutal Critical